CS24B/Web_Project/README.md

 ## Account Tab
 Available after logging in with an account with level 2 authorisation, a table with all the account data is present.
 The username and password of each account can be edited by clicking the edit icon.
 Any edits must ensure that all usernames remain unique.

-Accounts can be deleted by selecting the checkboxes for each account and pressing the “Delete” button that appears or the delete key.
+Accounts can be deleted by selecting the checkboxes for each account and pressing the *Delete* button that appears or the delete key.
 Shift click can be used to select multiple accounts.
 Accounts with level 2 authorisation cannot be deleted in this way.

 Accounts can be added to the database by pressing the *Add Account* button.
 The username must be unique.
 Accounts with level 2 authorisation cannot be added in this way.